About Finance for Peace

 Today, billions of people and most of the world’s extreme poor live in 57 conflict-affected countries.
 Because of conflict, instability and violence, none of these countries are on track to achieve the Sustainable Development Goals (SDGs).
 Development requires investment, but investment requires peace.
 We know greater investment is possible: the world’s financial resources of almost USD 300 trillion dwarfs the cost of achieving the SDGs.
 Yet, investment cannot find its way to places of great need because of risks related to peace, whether real or perceived.

 This leaves some of the world’s fastest growing markets and greatest investment opportunities untapped.
-And herein lies the problem: the peace actions that could open these markets for investments are underfunded and poorly aligned; blended finance approaches have promises, but do not currently focus on peace.
+And herein lies the problem: the peace actions that could open these markets for investments are underfunded and poorly aligned; blended finance approaches have promises, but do not currently focus on peace and do not leverage enough finance in the most needy places.

 New approaches are needed: we need to fundamentally rethink how peace and development is financed and aligned.
 This is why the Finance for Peace initiative is currently working with partners from finance, government, and development institutions to create a market for peace enhanced finance which includes the world’s first peace bonds, but also all forms of finance that will help investors better align and embed what are called peace enhancing mechanisms into their investments.